Natanael Cano: Artistry

 The fusion of trap music and regional Mexican corridos known as corridos tumbados were born in Los Angeles where Cano arrived with Rancho Humilde to showcase his talents.
 Cano is best known for his creation of corridos tumbados which are inspired in the traditional songs of Mexico and combine the lyrics of trap music and sometimes hip-hop.
 He could be considered the "king of corridos tumbados" since he has been recognized for his interpretation of this subgenre of corridos.
 Cano states that the genre of music he specializes on is "the sound of regional Mexican music but with the sound of the new generation that young musicians added".
 Traditional corridos have consisted of daily tragedies, conflicts and even stories about crime with the subgenres like narcocorridos and lumbre corridos.
 Before his album, A Mis 20, he has stemmed away from his origins and mostly focused on trap corridos like in his albums Las Torres 3, Soy el Nata, and Trap Tumbado.
-Cano turned his focus back to corridos tumados because he said that they are his main focus right now.
+Cano turned his focus back to corridos tumbados because he said that they are his main focus right now.

 Throughout the earlier stages of Cano's music career, Cano was heavily influenced by corridos he grew up listening performed by regional Mexican artists Gerardo Ortíz and Ariel Camacho.
 Cano says that he if he could see any artist perform dead or alive, it would be Ariel Camacho since he died before Cano got a chance to see him in concert.
 By his late teens, he became inspired by a corrido group from Orange County, California, Legado 7, known best for their "lumbre corridos" (fire corridos), which they became known for since they broke traditional values and wrote lyrics about weed.
 Cano's songs are influenced by experiences in his personal life or of his friends.
 His lyrics are based on events that he has gone through in his life.
 As a big fan of musicians like Bad Bunny, Jhay Cortez, and J Balvin, Cano is musically inspired by them.

 Cano mentions that his goal is to collaborate with many different Latin trap artists, however he would like the collaborations to happen naturally rather than be forced.
-Cano's dream collaboration would be with Anuel AA In an interview through Univision, Cano admitted that he also would like to collaborate with Mickey Woods Jr. and Bad Bunny.
+Cano's dream collaboration would be with Anuel AA, which would eventually be fulfilled in 2025, through both combining on a remix of Cano's song, Como Es.
+In an interview through Univision, Cano admitted that he also would like to collaborate with Mickey Woods Jr. and Bad Bunny, with the latter later joining Cano on his song, Soy El Diablo.